xavierholt/recipes/Gyudon.md

 Fry the beef in butter in a large frying pan.

 - 1 onion
-- 1 tsp brown sugar
+- 2 tsp brown sugar
-- 1 T concentrated soup base (dashi or hontsuyo)
+- 2 T concentrated soup base (dashi or hontsuyo)
 - 2 T soy sauce
-- 1 T mirin
+- 2 T mirin

 Slice the onion  thin.
 When  the beef is  mostly cooked,  add the onion,  brown sugar, and sauces.
 Cover and simmer.
+Uncover and reduce the sauce before serving if desired.

 - cooked white rice
 - furikake (optional)